OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/onchain/dvcp.md

 ---
 title: dvcp
-description: This documentation page contains information about dvcp, a function from the OpenBB framework that provides data about the daily volume of a specific cryptocurrency pair.
+description: "This documentation page contains information about dvcp, a function from" the OpenBB framework that provides data about the daily volume of a specific cryptocurrency pair.
 Both the data model and a chart view are presented.
 The documentation includes source code links, detailed information about parameters and returned data.